hollander03/hollander03/README.md

 - 🔭 I’m currently working on policy topics related to financial stability, fiscal sustainability, and distributional macroeconomics.
 - 🔭 I’m also working on models that integrate financial frictions into a dynamic general equilibrium setting.
-- ⚡ Fun fact: I pretty much enjoy any sport and outdoor activity.
+- ⚡ Fun fact: I play club cricket and hockey as much as possible.

 Here are some of the things I am currently learning more about